lucilegabriellefievetlacombe-afk/backstagebase/README.md

 ### Create k8s Services

-how do we access our deployed applicatiob via broswer ?
+how do we access our deployed application via broswer ?

 * copy definig a service
 https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service